-Yuba County is primarily a rural county with Marysville as the County seat and the largest city with a population of 12,548 (US Census 2018).
-Wheatland has a population of 3,810 (US Census 2018).
+Yuba County is primarily a rural county with Marysville as the County seat and the largest city with a population of 12,758 (US Census 2023).
+Olivehurst has a population of 16, 262 (US Census), Plumas Lake has a population of 8, 349 (US Census).
+Wheatland has a population of 3,821 (US Census 2023).
 Most of the Residents of the county live in unincorporated areas.
 A large geographic portion of Yuba County consists of foothills and mountains.
-However, the Probation Department receives very few referrals from the foothill and mountains.
+However, the Probation Department receives very few referrals from the foothill and mountain region.

-During fiscal year 2021/2022, the Probation Department received the following number of Juvenile referrals from areas within the County:
+During fiscal year 2022/2023, the Probation Department received the following number of Juvenile referrals from areas within the County:

-Marysville (County seat)- 33 Olivehurst (population center)- 34 Wheatland (second largest city) - 3 While this list is not inclusive, it represents a cross-section of referrals from geographic and population centers.
+Marysville (County seat)- 113

+Olivehurst (population center)- 68

+Wheatland (second largest city) - 12

+While this list is not inclusive, it represents a cross-section of referrals from geographic and population centers.

-As of November 2021, the Bureau of Labor Statistics indicates Yuba's unemployment rate was 6.4%, which is .05% higher than the State.
+As of December 2023, the Bureau of Labor Statistics indicates Yuba's unemployment rate was 6.1%, which is 1.3% higher than the State average.
 Yuba County has a high rate of citizens suffering from substance abuse disorders (methamphetamine and heroin as the drug of choice).
 This in turn leads to high domestic violence and child abuse rates.

 The Probation Department has collaborated with schools to provide an on-campus PASS Officer.
-PASS Officers are embedded at Thomas E. Mathews Court and Community School and Marysville High School, which are located within the City of Marysville.
-A PASS Officer is also embedded at Lindhurst High School, which is located in the Olivehurst area of Yuba County.
-On April 1, 2022, a PASS Officer will be embedded at Wheatland Union High School, which is located in the Wheatland area of Yuba County.
+A PASS Officer is embedded at Thomas E. Mathews Court and Community School which is located within the City of Marysville, and Wheatland Union High School, which is located in the Wheatland area of Yuba County.
 The PASS Officers offer many services and support to youth and their families in order to deter youth from the criminal justice system.